Galope-Jhean/Canteen-Management-System/READme.md

 1. Go to your downloads folder
 1. Extract the file
 1. Locate the extracted files
-1. Run the .exe file
+1. Run the Release-CMSystem.exe file

 ---